Choose Your Track

 Please note some programs are seasonal and may not be available certain times of the year.

 Green Chimneys maintains a large number of domesticated animals traditionally associated with farms and small pet species.
 As a member of the Farm Based Education Association (FBEA) and holding an exhibitor license (C) for animals with the United States Department of Agriculture (USDA), Green Chimneys’ farm-based education program provides experiential, interdisciplinary education that connects people to the environment, their community, and the role of agriculture in our lives.
-The team consists of a certified teacher with a background in agricultural sciences and staff who have practical experience in livestock management.
+The team consists of a certified teacher and staff who have practical experience in livestock management.

 Interns in this area assist wildlife classes, work one-on-one with students, learn about wildlife rehabilitation, maintain the center and become primary caregivers for the animals.
 Children participate in all activities and learn that wildlife should never be pets and must be respected from a distance with a different set of rules.